afshinamighi/Courses/README.md

 # Courses
 This repository contains personal educational materials.
+It is a collection of note, exercises, sample codes.